kent-map/kent/projects/duke-of-edinburgh/README.md

 ![](https://raw.githubusercontent.com/kent-map/images/main/thumbnails/garden_John_Tradescant.jpg)

-Mathematician and cryptographer, Wallis is known for his pioneering work in infinitesimal calculus.
+Mathematician and cryptographer, John Wallis who was born in Ashford is known for his pioneering work in infinitesimal calculus and inspired Charlie and Barnaby to research this article.